bensiron/UGTS.Log4NetCleaner/README.md

 The properties defined under the cleaner tag include:

+- basePath:
+        Gets or sets the root directory of the log files for cleaning.
+        If this value is omitted, it will be inferred from the File property.
+        Sometimes inference does not work if the File is not a directory but also contains part of the file name.
+        Use care when setting this property and the FileExtension.
+The appender will clean any directory you give it, and with a FileExtension of * this can result in non-log files being removed.

 - fileExtension:
         Use this to restrict which files by file extension will be cleaned up.
         If this property is omitted, the file extension will be inferred from the extension of the log files created.
 Usually inference works well enough so that you need not specify this property.